Leaving us a Gift in your Will and saying your Forever thank you

 Every gift left in a Will, however small or large, makes a difference for our patients

 Gifts in Wills, sometimes known as legacies, have supported hospital care since before the creation of the NHS and continue to allow us to provide additional equipment and comfort for the benefit of our patients and their families.
-Legacies are an important strand of our income generation helping us to ensure that The Countess Charity can provide the very best care and facilities for our patients now and in the future.
+Legacies are an important strand of our income generation helping us to ensure that the Countess of Chester Hospital can provide the very best care and facilities for our patients and staff now and in the future.

-Recent examples of equipment purchased by gifts in Wills include a GastroGenius breath test machine and a 24 hour blood pressure monitor for the benefit of our gastroenterology and diabetic patients respectively.
+- GastroGenius breath test machine and a 24 hour blood pressure monitor for the benefit of our gastroenterology and diabetic patients respectively

 Dr Ruth Harris with the breath test equipment